The graphic design industry is going through some massive changes.

 (BLS, Finances Online)

-Up to the end of 2019, the graphic design industry was witnessing steady five-year growth, as the global economy was improving.
+Up to the end of 2019, the graphic design industry was witnessing steady five-year growth, as the global economy kept growing.
 New businesses increased their demand for graphic design services.

 In fact, revenue increased at a rate of 3.2% to a whopping $14,6 billion.
 Graphic design industry growth was estimated to be 2.9% in 2019.